Assisting Our Clients to Remain in Compliance

 - Filter criminal record search results based on state law

-Additionally, in light of the EEOC requirement that an “Individualized Assessment” be performed whenever using criminal records in a hiring decision, Justifacts is offering a free Individualized Assessment (IA) tool that is used to meet these requirements.
-This will also assist in complying with the many state laws that now require individual assessments when using criminal records as a basis for a hiring decision.
+Additionally, in light of the 2012 EEOC requirement that an “Individualized Assessment” be performed whenever using criminal records in a hiring decision, Justifacts is offering a free Individualized Assessment (IA) tool that is used to meet these requirements.
+According to SHRM, “The goal of the EEOC guidance was to help people in demographic groups with higher incarceration rates get jobs and not be automatically excluded from the candidate pool due to a criminal history.”
+This tool will also assist in complying with the many state laws that now require individual assessments when using criminal records as a basis for a hiring decision.

 We are confident that these enhancements will be useful to our clients and allow for a background screening process that is compliant with the patchwork of laws and regulations that employers face.